Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Feature Map Analysis Across Bit Widths:}

-This experiment investigates whether patch-based attacks generate distinct, localized feature activations that persist across different bit widths.
+This experiment investigates whether patch-based attacks generate distinct localized feature activations that persist across different bit widths.
 By analyzing these activations, we aim to understand why patches are resilient to quantization noise and if the model’s focus on the adversarial patch is preserved despite reduced precision.
-If patches indeed produce prominent activations consistently across bit widths, it would reveal a critical vulnerability in quantized models, suggesting that localized adversarial signals remain impactful even under heavy quantization.\\ \textbf{Objective: } To determine whether patches induce strong, localized feature representations that remain consistent across varying bit widths, thereby sustaining the model’s focus on the patch regardless of quantization.\\ \textbf{Method:} We evaluate models quantized to different bit widths (32-bit, 8-bit, 4-bit, 2-bit) using QAT.
-Clean and patched inputs are passed through these models, and feature maps are extracted from key intermediate layers.
-These maps are then visualized to identify differences in representation and the persistence of patch-induced features.\\ \textbf{Hypothesis 1:} If the patch attack is effective due to the creation of distinct, localized features, we expect to observe consistent and prominent patch-induced activations across bit widths and quantization strategies.
+If patches indeed produce prominent activations consistently across bit widths, it would reveal a critical vulnerability in quantized models, suggesting that localized adversarial signals remain impactful even under heavy quantization.\\ \textbf{Hypothesis 1:} If the patch attack is effective due to the creation of distinct, localized features, we expect to observe consistent and prominent patch-induced activations across bit widths and quantization strategies.
 This would suggest that quantization does not significantly disrupt the model’s focus on the adversarial patch, indicating a persistent vulnerability.